avioconsulting/ess-maven-plugin/README.md

 ### Building/installing

+1. Run the [Oracle Maven Sync Tool](https://docs.oracle.com/middleware/1212/core/MAVEN/config_maven.htm#MAVEN312) to add SOA Suite artifacts to your local Maven repository (or use a private Maven repository where these artifacts are published).
+This was tested/used with 12.2.1.2.
-Until the plugin is published, run `./gradlew clean install` to install the plugin in your local `.m2` repository.
+2. Until the plugin is published, run `./gradlew clean install` to install the plugin in your local `.m2` repository.

 ### POM Setup